 The easiest way to get to Korcula is by ferry or bus.
 In the summer months, there are many direct ferries from the mainland and between islands.
 The closest airports are Dubrovnik or Split airports on the mainland.

-- The bus takes 3 hours, including a ferry ride.
+From Dubrovnik: From May to October, a direct ferry is available.
+It takes 2 hours and is 110 HRK ($17 USD) per person.
+The bus takes 3 hours, including a ferry ride.
 100 HRK ($15 USD) per person.
 Bus timing can be unreliable

 Korcula is famous for its white wine.
 Grk wine is a white wine grape variety found in the village of Lumbarda.
 Rent a scooter, bicycle (40-minute ride) or catch a taxi at the Old Town’s bus station (12-minute drive) to visit the local wineries.
 For a fun and intimate wine and cycling tour, check out Korcula Explorer's tour.

 Tip # 1: If visiting Korcula in July - you will get a chance to take part in the wine festival which takes places in Korcula town all of July where wineries come together to provide samples of their wines.